saiaravind19/TechNerd/docs/source/px4Sim/Background.rst

 Coordinate Frames:
 ---------------------------

-- A coordinate frame defines a reference point and orientation in space.
-- In robotics and computer graphics, we often work with different coordinate frames to represent the position and orientation of objects in space.
+In robotics and computer graphics, coordinate frames are essential for representing the position and orientation of objects in space relative to a reference point.Each frame has its own origin and axes, allowing us to perform transformations between them.
-- For example, a robot might have a base frame, an end-effector frame, and various sensor frames.
-- Each frame has its own origin (a point) and axes (defining orientation).
-- By understanding how these frames relate to each other, we can perform transformations between them.
+By understanding how these frames relate to each other, we can perform transformations between end-effector position and vice versa.

-In PX4 there are different frame conventions.The local/world and body frames used by ROS and PX4 are different and it is important to givie appropriate commands considering the orienttaion of these frames.
+In PX4 there are different frame conventions.The local/world and body frames used by ROS and PX4 are different and it is important to give appropriate commands considering the orienttaion of these frames.

-FRD local tangent frame (x: Forward, y: Right, z: Down) with origin fixed relative to earth.
-The forward axis is aligned to the front of the vehicle in the horizontal plane.
-FLU local tangent frame (x: Forward, y: Left, z: Up) with origin fixed relative to earth.
-The forward axis is aligned to the front of the vehicle in the horizontal plane.
-NED local tangent frame (x: North, y: East, z: Down) with origin fixed relative to earth.
-ENU local tangent frame (x: East, y: North, z: Up) with origin fixed relative to earth.

 .. list-table::
    :widths: 25 25 50